JonJon50/Back-End-Database/README.md

 Install comment:

 * Clone the Repo from github to your system.
-* Install node.js if not already installed.
+* Install node.js installed.
-* Install DBeaver if not already installed.
+* Install DBeaver installed.
-* Install Insomnia if not already installed.
+* Install Insomnia.
 * Open the terminal of the repo and run npm i.
 * You will need to go into the db folder and click on the schema and run the contents of it in DBeaver.
 * Lastly you will need to make sure you are in the outermost layer of the file and run npm run seed to seed the databases.